apache/wicket-site/learn/examples/navomatic.md

 ### NavomaticBorder.java ###

 So how does NavomaticBorder work?
 Glad you asked.
-The Java code below simply adds the two BoxBorder components you see.
-These components are nested borders which each draw a thin black line around their contents.
+The Java code below adds two other components, which are itself borders.
+Each adds a line around its contents.
 The rest of the magic is in the NavomaticBorder markup.

 {% highlight java %}
 package wicket.examples.navomatic;

+import org.apache.wicket.examples.compref.MyBorder;
 import org.apache.wicket.markup.html.border.Border;
-import org.apache.wicket.markup.html.border.BoxBorder;

 public class NavomaticBorder extends Border {
     public NavomaticBorder(final String componentName) {
         super(componentName);

-        addToBorder(new BoxBorder("navigationBorder"));
+        addToBorder(new MyBorder("navigationBorder"));
-        addToBorder(new BoxBorder("bodyBorder"));
+        addToBorder(new MyBorder("bodyBorder"));
     }
 }
 {% endhighlight %}